 Dominique McElligott has appeared in several movies and TV series.
 A large chunk of her films have however been in indie movies, they include; such as Dark Floors, Satellites & Meteorites, Moon, Not Fade Away, Blackthorn, The Guard and Leap Year.

 McElligott was nominated for best-supporting actress at the 2017 Irish Film and Television Awards.
 This was for her guest role on the hit Netflix show, House of Cards.
 House of Cards is a political thriller about a couple, The Underwood’s, who manipulate others in order to achieve their political ambitions.
-In the series, McElligott portrayed the role of Hannah, the English wife of a republican presidential candidate, Will Conway.
+In the series, McElligott portrayed the role of Hannah, the English wife of a Republican presidential candidate, Will Conway.

 8. She returned to Ireland for the first time in a decade in 2017.

 In 2017, McElligott visited her motherland for the first time in a decade.
 The actress revealed that she had lived in London for several years before eventually moving to Los Angeles to pursue her acting career.
-The Hell on Wheels star further disclosed that what she missed most about Ireland were the people, the humour and even the rain.
-McElligott did not plan anything elaborate for the homecoming trip but rather spent her time with family, friends and loved ones.
+The Hell on Wheels star further disclosed that what she missed most about Ireland were the people, the humor, and even the rain.
+McElligott did not plan anything elaborate for the homecoming trip but rather spent her time with family, friends, and loved ones.